 The District recognizes property taxes as a receivable at the time an enforceable legal claim is established and considers property taxes as available if they are collected within 60 days after year-end.
 Expenditures are recorded when the related fund liability is incurred.
 Principal and interest on general long-term debt are recorded as fund liabilities when due or when amounts have been accumulated in the debt service fund for payments to be made early in the following year.
 Those revenues susceptible to accrual are property taxes, special assessments, grants, interest revenue, and charges for services.
-Capital asset acquisitions are reported as expenditures in governmental funds and proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.
+Capital asset acquisitions are reported as expenditures in governmental funds and issuance of general long-term debt and acquisitions under capital leases are reported as other financing sources.

-The District reports unavailable revenue as deferred inflows of resources and advances from grantors as liabilities on its government-wide statement of net position and on its balance sheet - governmental funds.
-Unavailable revenues and advances from grantors arise when potential revenue does not meet both the 'measurable' and 'available' criteria for recognition in the current period.
-Unavailable revenues and advances from grantors also arise when resources are received by the District before it has a legal claim to them, as when grant monies are received prior to the occurrence of qualifying expenditures.
-In subsequent periods, when both revenue recognition criteria are met, or when the District has a legal claim to resources, the deferred inflow of resources for unavailable revenue and the liability for advances from grantors are removed from the balance sheet and revenue is recognized.
+The District reports unavailable tax revenue as deferred inflows of resources and advances from grantors as liabilities on its government-wide statement of net position and on its balance sheet-governmental funds.
+Unavailable tax revenues and advances from grantors arise when potential revenue does not meet both the 'measurable' and 'available' criteria for recognition in the current period.
+Advances from grantors also arise when resources are received by the District before it has a legal claim to them, as when grant monies are received prior to the occurrence of qualifying expenditures.
+In subsequent periods, when both revenue recognition criteria are met, or when the District has a legal claim to resources, the liability for advances from grantors and the deferred inflow of resources for unavailable tax revenues are removed from the balance sheet and revenue is recognized.

-5. Cash and Investments
+Cash and Investments

-Cash resources of the District for all funds other than the extracurricular fund, are combined with cash resources of other school districts within Carter County to form a pool of cash and cash equivalents that is managed by the Carter County Treasurer.
-Investments of the pooled cash consist primarily of certificates of deposit and repurchase agreements and are carried at cost, which approximates fair value.
+Cash resources of the District for all funds other than extracurricular fund, are combined with cash resources of other districts within Yellowstone County to form a pool of cash that is managed by the Yellowstone County Treasurer.
+Investments of the pooled cash consist primarily of certificates of deposit and repurchase agreements and are carried at cost which approximates fair value.
 Among the instruments which state statutes authorize the District to invest in are direct obligations of the United States government; in savings or time deposits in a state or national bank, building or loan association, savings and loan association, or credit union insured by the FDIC, FSLIC, or NCUA located in the state; in a repurchase agreement or Montana short-term investment pool.
-Interest income received as a result of pooling is distributed to the appropriate governmental entity utilizing a formula based on the respective entity's previous month's ending balance of cash and cash equivalents.
-The County Treasurer then distributes interest income to each fund utilizing a formula based on the fund's previous month's ending balance of cash and cash equivalents.
+Interest income received is distributed to the appropriate fund utilizing a formula based on the respective fund's previous month's ending balance of cash and cash equivalents.